Shenzhen is a major city in the south of Southern China’s Guangdong Province, situated immediately north of Hong Kong Special Administrative Region

 The following days are national holidays: 01 January: New Year’s Day/ 5 April: Tomb-Sweeping Day (Ching Ming or Qingming Festival)/ 01 May: Labor day/ 2 June: Tuen Ng Festival (Dragon Boats)/ 8 September Late mid-Autumn festival/ 1 October National Day/ 2 October Chung Yeung Festival/ 6 October National Day (extended)/ 7 October National Day (extended)

 Electricity, telephone, mail

-- Electricity: the electric current in Canada is 110 Volts and 60 Hertz (cycles per second).
-The plugs used are known as Type A electrical plugs (or flat blade attachment plug).
+The electric current in China and Hong Kong is 220 Volts and 50 Hertz (cycles per second).
+The plugs used in mainland China are known as Type A, I, C electrical plugs.